airyhq/airy/docs/docs/sources/facebook.md

 ## Introduction

-The Facebook source provides a channel of communication between your managed Facebook page and your running instance of the airy core.
+The Facebook source provides a channel of communication between a Facebook page and your running instance of the Airy Core Platform.

-Like for any other source you must connect a channel first using the [channels connection endpoint](api/http.md#connecting-channels) and setting the `source` field in the request payload to `facebook`.
-The token parameter must be the token provided by Facebook.
+When connecting a channel via the [/channels.connect](api/http.md#connecting-channels), you must set the `source` field `facebook` and the `token` field to a valid Facebook user access token

 ## Configuration